The OG Diet

 Consider the generally accepted best practice advice from nutritional experts.
 By and large, if the professional in question is worth his salt, he will suggest that the patient embark on some form of elimination diet.
 In other words, ‘spend the next 90 days dramatically decreasing the variety of food you consume.’

-Because basically every autoimmune disease has at its root an allergy to some component of ingested food.
+Because basically every autoimmune disease known to man has at its root an allergy to some component of ingested food.
 And, since the advent of fake food swept across society in the 20th century, it has basically become impossible to know what the aitch you’re eating.

 Variety is the culprit.